joelbeedle/salsa/README.md

 Swarm Algorithm Simulation library and Testbed, written in C++.

 ## Getting Started
-There is a virtual image with Ubuntu available [here]().

-The `swarm-sim` files were installed on the disk image using the following instructions, and can be found at `~/swarm-sim`.
-You can use the CMake commands in the Installation section to re-configure and re-build this when modifying the code.

-There is also a Docker container available.
+There is a Docker container available.
 It opens a noVNC web app on `localhost` with `swarm-sim` pre-installed.

 ### Using the Docker container